Generalized Type II Fusion of Cluster States: Generalized Type-II Fusion and the Final States

 The conditions of Lemma \ref{Lemma - Conditions for stabilizer in e and the stabilizer} and the appropriate stabilizer (\ref{New stabilizer for e}) are displayed in the left side of Figure (\ref{fig:stab_condition}).

 \begin{proof} See proof \ref{Proof appendix - Lemma - Conditions for stabilizer in e and the stabilizer} in proof appendix. \end{proof}

-\begin{lemma} If $a'\in n(b)$ then in order to have a proper stabilizer $K'_{a'}$ we must have $A=D=0$ or $B=C=0$, and the stabilizer is the stabilizer as in (\ref{Clusters eigenvalue equation}), which commuts with all the other stabilizers, including (\ref{New stabilizer for e}). \end{lemma}
+\begin{lemma} If $a'\in n(b)$ then in order to have a proper stabilizer $K'_{a'}$ we must have $A=D=0$ or $B=C=0$, and the stabilizer is the stabilizer as in (\ref{Clusters eigenvalue equation}), which commutes with all the other stabilizers, including (\ref{New stabilizer for e}). \end{lemma}

 The conditions of Lemma \ref{Lemma - Conditions for stabilizer in n(b) and the stabilizer} are displayed in the right side of Figure (\ref{fig:stab_condition}).

 \begin{proof} See proof \ref{Proof appendix - Lemma - Conditions for stabilizer in n(b) and the stabilizer} in proof appendix. \end{proof}